For spectacular scenery take the Norway in a Nutshell tour of Norway’s magnificent fjords and go across the country by train, boat, and bus.

-Norway is a spectacularly green and sparsely populated country (the second least populated in all of Europe) with about 5 million folks living here – roughly the same as the Greater Boston Metropolitan area.
+Norway is a spectacularly green and sparsely populated country (the second least populated in all of Europe) with about five million folks living here – roughly the same as the Greater Boston Metropolitan area.
 So it’s not really the cities that are the draw here.
 It’s the majestic fjords and snow capped peaks in the country’s interior that shine.

 Fjords of Norway

 Fjords are basically deep-cut, sea-drenched valleys that were gouged by massive glaciers roughly two million years ago.
 Masses of tourists come here for the famous “Norway in a Nutshell” tours.
 You can take a confusing amount of different routes and tours by ferry, bus, and train.
+But the way they are organized cuts out a lot of the work for you and allows you to just enjoy a well-tested trip.

 Norway in Nutshell